DiJuMx/libpiglow/README.md

 Install
 -------

-Navigate to the build directory and run `sud make install`. `sudo` is required as the files are installed into the `/usr/local` directory.
+Navigate to the build directory and run `sudo make install`. `sudo` is required as the files are installed into the `/usr/local` directory.

 ```
  $ cd ./build # Assuming you are in the root directory